OPVeth/Bafstu/README.md

 The used scripts are mostly written in R which is a statistical programming language which is available to download at https://cran.r-project.org/bin/windows/base/.
 An open-source program named Rstudio(https://www.rstudio.com/) has been used to create and run the created scripts.

-For performing the normalization on the data, the following script was used:
+For performing the normalization on the data, the following script has been used:

     Normalization_MDX_Data_Final.R